-On the title page of the "Second Advent Library, No. 38," written by S. Bliss, on The Chronology of the Bible, etc., we read thus:
+On the title page of the Second Advent Library, No. xxxviii, written "By S. Bliss," on The Chronology of the Bible, etc., we read thus:

-"One day is with the Lord as a thousand years."
-St. Peter.
+One day is with the Lord as a thousand years.-St. Peter.

-"The seventh day is the Sabbath of the Lord thy God."
-Exodus 20:10.
+The seventh Day is the Sabbath of the Lord thy God.-Ex. xx.
+20.

-"I gave them my Sabbaths to be a sign between me and them."
-Ezekiel 20:12.
+I gave them my Sabbaths to be a sign between me and them.- Exodus xx.

-"Which are a shadow of things to come."
-St. Paul.
+Which are a shadow of things to come.-St. Paul.